AloysAugustin/captive_portal/README.md

 ### Bugs

-For now this system does not detect the disconnection of an user
+- For now this system does not detect the disconnection of an user.
+It should retrieve this info from dnsmasq (releases or state file?), or even better, hostapd (but then it gets only L2 info).
+- This doesn't support IPv6.